Skip to main content

 Early Life

 Charles Milton Kates Jr. was born in Philadelphia, PA, on September 16, 1919, to Charles Milton Kates Sr. and Helen Busser.
-His mother, Helen, grew up in Philadelphia, while Charles Sr. had moved to Pennsylvania after growing up in Key West, FL.1 As a teenager, Charles Sr. worked in a cigar factory in Key West.2 In his twenties, he moved to Philadelphia where he married Helen around 1914.3 The couple had three children, Mary (1917), Charles Jr. (1919), and George William (1922).
-Before the Kates family moved to Florida, they lived with Helen’s parents and Charles Sr. worked as an ironworker in the construction industry.4
+His mother, Helen, grew up in Philadelphia, while Charles Sr. had moved to Pennsylvania after growing up in Key West, FL.1 As a teenager, Charles Sr. worked in a cigar factory in Key West.2 In his twenties, he moved to Philadelphia where he married Helen around 1914.3 The couple had three children, Helen Lucille (1917), Charles Jr. (1919), and George William (1922).
+Before the Kates family moved to Florida, they lived with Helen’s family, and Charles Sr. worked as an ironworker in the construction industry.4

 Charles Jr. attended Frankford High School in Philadelphia where he played on the tennis team.5 Upon Charles’ high school graduation in 1938, the Kates relocated to Miami.6 Remarkably, in the second half of the Great Depression, Miami had already rebounded and experienced a period of rapid growth.7 Miami’s miracle resulted from the federal government’s response to the economic devastation; it created a vast set of public works programs known as the New Deal.
 In South Florida, the Public Works Administration (PWA) projects included the construction of the Orange Bowl (originally known as Roddey Burdine Stadium and demolished in 2008) and a highway linking Miami and Key West.8 Charles Sr.’s experience as a construction worker in Philadelphia served him well in South Florida, where the economic possibilities and housing construction greatly improved the family’s prospects.9